 - A. General.
-A Program Management Committee (PMC) oversees and provides leadership for a single Foundation-hosted Program and all Foundation-hosted Projects and Working Groups specific to that Program, in accordance with the Foundation's Program Governance Policy.
-The PMC's responsibilities include: - Ensuring that the Program and its Projects and Working Groups are operated in accordance with Foundation policy - Setting the high-level priorities and objectives for the Program - Approving new Projects and Working Groups within the Program - Approving lifecycle transitions for the Projects - Selecting a Project Lead for each Project - Approving new Committers to the Projects - Selecting a Working Group Chair for each Working Group - Approving new Participants in Working Groups - Resolving policy questions raised within the Program - Measuring and ensuring the ongoing progress and viability of the Program and its Projects and Working Groups - Reporting periodically to the Board on the Program's status, progress, and viability - Maintaining current and accurate records of the membership of all bodies within the Program a.
+A Program Management Committee (PMC) oversees and provides leadership for a single Foundation-hosted Program and all Foundation-hosted Projects specific to that Program, in accordance with the Foundation's Program Governance Policy.
+The PMC's responsibilities include: - Ensuring that the Program and its Projects are operated in accordance with Foundation policy - Setting the high-level priorities and objectives for the Program - Approving new Projects within the Program - Approving lifecycle transitions for the Projects - Selecting a Project Lead for each Project - Approving new Participants and Committers to the Projects - Resolving policy questions raised within the Program - Measuring and ensuring the ongoing progress and viability of the Program and its Projects - Reporting periodically to the Board on the Program's status, progress, and viability - Maintaining current and accurate records of the membership of all bodies within the Program a.
 PMC Lead.
 The PMC Lead is responsible for coordinating the activities of the PMC to fulfill the responsibilities listed above.